Tenzix-Cloud/tools.tenzix.com/README.md

-# Networkingtools.net
+# tools.tenzix.com

-Networkingtools.net is an innovative suite of tools designed to aid system administrators and network professionals in their daily tasks.
+Tools is an suite of tools designed to aid system administrators and network professionals in their daily tasks.
 Featuring a range of utilities from advanced password and PIN generators to an IPv4 subnet calculator, this toolkit streamlines various networking operations.

 ## Table of Contents